-Assistance from the Help Desk is available in Room 6 of the IT building, located on the main campus (the Rutherford cam-pus) at Isothermal Community College.
+Assistance from the Help Desk is available in Room 6 of the IT building, located on the main campus (the Rutherford campus) at Isothermal Community College.
 Walk-ins are accepted.
 Enter the IT building via the South Entrance (the entrance with the wheelchair ramp that faces the Student Center).
 Upon entering the IT building, knock on the inner door to obtain access.

-The Help Desk is available Monday through Friday, 8:00 a.m. till 4:30 p.m.
-You can contact the Help Desk by phone or email.
-Make sure you provide your student ID or the last four digits of your Social Security number in your message.
+The Help Desk is available Monday through Friday, 8:00 a.m. until 4:30 p.m.
+Students can contact the Help Desk by phone or email and should be sure to provide their student ID or last four digits of their social security number in their message.
 Messages and e-mails received after the hours of operation will be handled on the next day of operation.
 Phone: 828-395-1437.
 E-mail: icchelpdesk@isothermal.edu.